-Support Broker Available in all Waivers
+Support Broker

 A Support Broker provides information and assistance to the individual for the purpose of self-directing supports.
 This includes practical skills training and providing information on recruiting and hiring personal assistant workers, managing workers and providing information on effective communication and problem-solving.
 The extent of the assistance furnished to the individual or designated representative is specified in the Individual support plan.